Lecture 2: Introduction to Learning, Regression

 • Given our dataset \(\mathcal{D}\), we split it into a training set \(\mathcal{D}_\mathrm{train}\), a validation set \(\mathcal{D}_\mathrm{val}\), and a test set \(\mathcal{D}_\mathrm{test}\).

-2. Hypothesis class: Select a set of candidate \(\hat f\) which might make a good prediction rule.
+2. Define a Predictive Model: Select a set of candidate \(\hat f\) which could possibly predict \(Y\) from \(X\).

-• For linear regression, the hypothesis class is linear functions of the form \(\hat f(x) = x^\top \hat\beta\) for some \(\hat \beta\).
+• For linear regression, the predictive model will be a linear function of the form \(\hat f(X) = X^\top \hat\beta\) for some \(\hat \beta\).

 3. Training: Define a training algorithm (a procedure to choose a \(\hat \beta\) from the training data) and apply it to \(\mathcal{D}_\mathrm{train}\).